How To Sharpen Mower Blades – A Step-By-Step Guide

 Sharpen Mower Blades

-Mowing the lawn is a chore most people are happy to see the end of, that is unless they turn around and see their patch of green looking like a raggedy mess.
+Mowing the lawn is a chore most people are happy to see the end of, that is, unless they turn around and see their patch of green looking like a raggedy mess.
 When your mower starts ripping and tearing the grass, it is time to sharpen the blades – and you can do that easily at home by following our step-by-step guide.

 As much as you probably appreciate the look of a neatly trimmed lawn, there is a much more important reason than aesthetics to ensure your mower's blades are sharp enough to cut the grass evenly.
 Blades of grass, just like any other leaves, are at much greater risk of infection and disease when they're torn unevenly.
 This ultimately could lead to a sickly lawn that discolours and eventually dies.